paunovicbojana/chaotic-cupid-pubsub/README.md

 2. The **CupidWorker** runs every 10 seconds, iterates over all connected participants, and for each one finds the best available match using a scoring system.
 3. A love letter is sent to the recipient via `ReceiveLetter`.
 The recipient must confirm receipt before they can receive the next letter.
 4. The sender's phone number is included in the letter only if the message is positive - it is withheld for rejection messages.
 5. Users can block others at any time with the `/block <username>` command.
 Blocked users are skipped during matching in both directions.
+Users cannot block themselves.

 ### Matching Score